-Inflation falls to lowest level in over a year
+Inflation falls to lowest level in over a year - but food prices remain high

+Inflation has fallen back to its lowest level in over a year at 8.7 per cent but the cost of food remains sky-high and rising at a near record pace.

-Inflation fell to 8.7 per cent in April - down from 10.1 per in the previous month, official figures show.
+The Office for National Statistics said on Tuesday inflation fell to 8.7 per cent in April - down from 10.1 per cent in the previous month.

-The Office for National Statistics said the drop was driven by a fall in sky-high gas and electricity costs.

-The fall in inflation, or rising prices, will be welcome news for households across the country struggling with the cost of living squeeze.
+The fall in overall inflation, or rising prices, will provide some light relief for households across the country struggling with the cost of living squeeze.

-Inflation is now at its lowest level since March last year but still above the 8.2 per cent economists predicted it would drop to back in April.

 ONS chief economist Grant Fitzner said: "The rate of inflation fell notably as the large energy price rises seen last year were not repeated this April, but was offset partially by increases in the cost of second-hand cars and cigarettes.